 CEILING HEIGHT.
 The clear vertical distance from the finished floor to the finished ceiling.

 CHANGE OF OCCUPANCY.
-A change in the purpose or level of activity within a structure that involves a change in the application of the requirements of the code.
+A change in the purpose or level of activity within a building that involves a change in application of the requirements of the code.
 Such a change could be to an entire building or a portion of a building.
 A change of occupancy shall include any change that causes an increase in risk.

 CHIMNEY.
 A primary vertical structure containing one or more flues, for the purpose of carrying gaseous products of combustion and air from a fuel-burning appliance to the outside atmosphere.

 Factory-built chimney.
 A listed and labeled chimney composed of factory-made components, assembled in the field in accordance with manufacturer's instructions and the conditions of the listing.

 Masonry chimney.
 A field-constructed chimney com- posed of solid masonry units, bricks, stones or concrete.

 CHIMNEY CONNECTOR.
 A pipe that connects a fuel-burning appliance to a chimney.

 Residential-type appliance.
 An approved chimney for removing the products of combustion from fuel-burning, residential-type appliances producing combustion gases not in excess of 1,000°F (538°C) under normal operating conditions, and capable of producing combustion gases of 1,400°F (760°C) during intermittent forces firing for periods up to 1 hour.
 All temperatures shall be measured at the appliance flue outlet.
 Residential-type appliance chimneys include masonry and factory-built types.

 CIRCUIT VENT.
 A vent that connects to a horizontal drainage branch and vents two traps to not more than eight traps or trapped fixtures connected into a battery.